Created by the Ask Leif Team — Reviewed and Edited by Shane

 Santiago is a city that pulses with a vibrant energy, nestled against the breathtaking backdrop of the Andes.
 This 4-day general itinerary is your perfect introduction to its bohemian streets, rich history, and world-class culinary scene, offering a taste of everything that makes Chile's capital so captivating.
 From colorful street art to panoramic mountain vistas, Santiago promises an unforgettable adventure for every traveler.

-Welcome to Santiago, a city that effortlessly blends its rich history with a vibrant, modern pulse, all set against the breathtaking backdrop of the Andes.
+From the bustling Mercado Central to the serene Cerro San Cristobal, Santiago offers a captivating journey throughline a city that effortlessly blends its rich history with a vibrant, modern pulse, all while the majestic Gran Torre Santiago pierces the city skyline.
 This isn't just another South American capital; it's a place where bohemian street art in Bellavista meets the sophisticated wine bars of Lastarria, and where the tantalizing aroma of fresh seafood from Mercado Central mingles with the scent of roasting coffee in Barrio Italia.
 You'll discover why Santiago is quickly becoming a must-visit destination, offering an authentic taste of Chilean culture without the overwhelming tourist crowds.
 Prepare to be charmed by its diverse neighborhoods, each with its own unique character and story waiting to be uncovered.

-Imagine sipping a world-class Carmenere in the Maipo Valley, just a short drive from the city, or gazing at the sprawling urban landscape from the top of Cerro San Cristobal, with the snow-capped mountains creating an unforgettable panorama.
+Skiing fresh powder at Valle Nevado, just a short drive from the city, or gazing at the sprawling urban landscape from the top of Cerro San Cristobal, with the snow-capped mountains creating an unforgettable panorama.
+Santiago offers a d just a short drive from the city, or gazing at the sprawling urban landscape from the top of Cerro San Cristobal, with the snow-capped mountains creating an unforgettable panorama.
 Santiago offers a dynamic itinerary for every traveler, from exploring Pablo Neruda's whimsical home, La Chascona, to haggling for artisanal crafts in a local market.
 The city's culinary scene is a revelation, with everything from humble empanadas to exquisite fine dining, often paired with exceptional local wines.
 This guide is your key to unlocking the very best of Santiago, ensuring you experience its genuine warmth and captivating spirit.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.